Assistance Income Types

 Assistance payments received by the participant from any other state are considered unearned income.

-Any portion of the payment intended for the current month is countable unearned income.
+Any portion of the payment intended for the current month is countable as unearned income.

 Cash Assistance (CA) or Tribal TANF benefits from Arizona are countable to the NA budgetary unit.